Oswestry: Military

 Park Hall, 1 mi east of the town, was taken over by the Army during World War I in 1915 and used as a training camp and military hospital.
 On 26 December 1918 it burnt to the ground following an electrical fault.
-The ruined hall and camp remained derelict between the wars, the camp hospital, however, was still in use; the Baschurch Convalescent and Surgical Home moved there in February 1921 and it became known as the Robert Jones and Agnes Hunt Orthopaedic Hospital.
+The ruined hall and camp remained derelict between the wars.
+The camp hospital, however, was still in use; the Baschurch Convalescent and Surgical Home moved there in February 1921 and it became known as the Robert Jones and Agnes Hunt Orthopaedic Hospital.

 One of the main uses of the land from the 1920s was for motorcycle racing and it became quite a well-known circuit.

 The camp was reactivated in July 1939 for Royal Artillery training and the Plotting Officers' School.
 Following World War II, Oswestry was a prominent military centre for Canadian troops, then for the British Royal Artillery, and finally a training centre for 15 to 17-year-old Infantry Junior Leaders.
 The camp closed in 1975.
 During the 1970s some local licensed wildfowlers discharged their shotguns at some passing ducks and were shot themselves by a young military guard, who had mistaken them for an attacking IRA force.

 The area previously occupied by the Park Hall military camp is now mainly residential and agricultural land, with a small number of light industrial units.
 Park Hall Farm became a visitor attraction in 1998, it is home to the Museum of the Welsh Guards.
-The Park Hall Football Stadium (home of The New Saints FC) and The Venue is now closed.
+The Park Hall Football Stadium (home of The New Saints FC) and The Venue is now closed pending redevelopment to enlarge capacity.